Olusegun-Light/Python-100-Days-Of-Code/Day-1/README.md

 print("Hello World!")
 ```

-I this case the 'print' has taken in 'Hello World' and the output/print statement will be Hello World!
+In this case the 'print' has taken in 'Hello World' and the output/print statement will be Hello World!

 - The Hello world! is in a set of parentheses put in quotes "" since they are not codes, text inbetween quotes are called **Strings**.
 The quotes shows the beginning and end of the characters.